 As a result of a subpoena, court order or other legal process

-To investigate, prevent or tackle illegal activity (e.g. fraud), emergency situations or violations of our terms
+To investigate, prevent or tackle illegal activity (e.g. fraud, online abuse), emergency situations or violations of our terms

 When you give us your consent to share your data with other third parties

 We’ve got all sorts of tactics to keep your data safe and we’re proud of the work our team members do to defend your data.
 But we can never guarantee that your data is safe from accidental loss and/or unauthorised access, use, alteration or disclosure.
 To help protect you from identity theft, we will never ask for your credit card information, account credentials or national identification/passport number by email or phone.
 If you send sensitive information by unencrypted email, there’s always a risk that your data will be intercepted.
 If you send us an unencrypted email, we’ll take it that you’re happy to accept that risk.
 If you suspect someone unauthorised is trying to access your data, please get in touch with us at email@example.com.

 You can review, correct, update or change your data at any time.
 If you ask us to delete your data, we’ll do so unless there’s a legal reason that means we have to keep it.
 If that’s the case, we’ll let you know.

 We don’t collect personal data from children under 16.
 Under-16s should always ask a parent/guardian for permission to use our digital services.
 We recommend that parents and guardians clear their browser cache of cookies to minimise the personal data collected.
 If we find out we’ve collected data from a child without permission, we’ll delete it.

 We process information in Switzerland, the European Economic Area (EEA) and other places, depending on the location of our business partners and third parties.
 That means your data may be processed in places where the data protection laws aren’t as strict as in Switzerland and the EEA.
 We’ll take all reasonable steps to make sure your information is as safe there as it would be under the DPA and GDPR.